chug2k/foodwise/README.md

     Hello World!
 It is currently 2014-12-29 07:46:34 +0000

 To check out the admin frontend, go to `/admin`.
 Remember you probably want to login with a user who has `is_admin` set to `true`.

+## Deployment

+The app is set up to run on Heroku, using the unicorn webserver.
+It currently runs on `foodwise.herokuapp.com`.
+Environment variables should be correctly set; no special magic required here.

+## More about the API

+Head to foodwise.apiary.io for more details!